ProfAishikGhosh/ProfAishikGhosh.github.io/_pages/JoinGroup.md

 **Prospective Graduate Students**

 We are growing and invite prospective graduate students to apply to Georgia Tech's [graduate program](https://physics.gatech.edu/academics/graduate/admissions-info).
-We will update portal next year with the newly launched research directions (AI and fundamental physics), so <ins>please select 'astrophysics' if applying in 2025</ins>.
+In the grad application portal, you can select research directions AI/ML, fundamental physics or astrophysics, depdning on your interests.
 When applying, please mention why you're interested in joining our group.
 You can join our group as a student in the School of Physics, the School of Computational Science and Engineering, or potentially another school.
 Georgia Tech encourages interdisciplinary collaboration, and working across schools and colleges is common.

 **Unique Facilities at Georgia Tech**